top of page

 The product-based model has given us centuries of magnificent works.
 I am grateful for every one of them.
 But it has also given us a field in crisis—a field that reaches fewer people every year, that struggles to justify its place in public life, that too often feels like a club for the initiated rather than a commons for all.

-The cultural commons model offers a different path.
-It asks us to share power, not just programming.
+The cultural commons model asks us to share power, not just programming.
 It asks us to trust communities, not just professionals.
 It asks us to measure success not by tickets sold, but by lives transformed.

 The tools exist.
 The research is done.
 The model is proven.